soundcloud-datachallenge/datachallenge/README.rst

 1. First Iteration Map Step

-^The mapper initially generates all first degree connections from the input pairs (forward and backward).
+The mapper initially generates all first degree connections from the input pairs (forward and backward).

 2. First Iteration Sort Step